 Since the symptoms of IC are similar to those of other disorders of the urinary tract, and since there is no definitive test to check for IC, physicians must first be sure other conditions do not exist before considering a diagnosis of IC.
 These conditions include urinary tract infections, pelvic infections, sexually transmitted diseases, bladder cancer, kidney stones, and vaginal infections in women and prostate infections in men.

 Physicians will typically look in the bladder with a small telescope, a procedure known as cystoscopy.
 When done under anesthesia, the bladder will be distended and the bladder wall will be examined for ulcers or a blood vessel pattern known as glomerulations.
 A biopsy may also be obtained.
 As mentioned, there is no one single definitive test for IC, but these examinations can provide clues as well as excluding other diseases.

 What Treatments are Available?

 Unfortunately, we do not yet have a cure for Interstitial Cystitis.
-Because we do not know the cause of the disease, Interstitial Cystitis treatment is aimed at relieving the symptoms.
-Treatments range from prescription medications to natural remedies for Interstitial Cystitis.
+Because we do not know the cause of the disease, treatments are aimed at relieving the symptoms.
 Numerous treatment regimens are in use, including: